johot/live-deps/Readme.md

 ## Why?

-When developing an npm package you often want to test that it works in a real project.
+When developing a npm package you often want to test that it works in a real project.
 This is especially true when building something like a React component library or design system where you also want to verify that the design looks good on the page.

 Npm has a tool called `npm link` that allows developers to create a symlink between your package and your apps `node_modules` folder, basically "tricking" your app into thinking the package have been installed even though it is somewhere else.
 This sounds good in theory but in practice `npm link` only works for the most simple cases.